France fears Jewish school gunman could strike again

 France is home to the largest Jewish and Muslim communities in Europe and has a history of attacks on both groups, but Monday's shooting was the most deadly anti-Semitic attack on French soil in nearly 30 years.

-The police tightened security at religious sites, raising the terror alert in the southern town to the highest level of 'scarlet' for the first time ever in France, and talked to gun clubs in an effort to track down the killer.
+The police tightened security at religious sites, raised the terror alert in the southern town to the highest possible level and talked to gun clubs in an effort to track down the killer.

-"We will track down this monster," said Foreign Minister Alain Juppe, who was due to fly to Israel with the bodies of the four Jewish victims for their burial on Wednesday.
-"We will find him, bring him to justice and punish him."
+"It would be surprising if he stops now," one police officer involved in the investigation told Reuters.

+Surveillance tapes at the school showed the gunman recorded his shooting spree with a small video camera around his neck.

-The gunman is also the prime suspect in the killing of three paratroopers in two separate shootings last week in Toulouse and the nearby town of Montauban.
-A fourth soldier of Caribbean origin was in coma after Thursday's shooting in Montauban.
+He is also the prime suspect in the killing of three paratroopers in two separate shootings last week in Toulouse and the nearby town of Montauban.

+"This shows a profile of the murderer as someone who is very cold, very determined, with precise gestures, and therefore very cruel," Interior Minister Claude Gueant said.

-In each attack, the gunman arrived on a Yamaha scooter and used the same Colt 45 handgun.
+In each attack, the gunman arrived on a stolen Yamaha scooter and used a Colt 45 handgun.
 His face was hidden by a motorcycle helmet during the attacks.

-Interior Minister Claude Gueant said the gunman wore a "GoPro" camera around the neck on Monday - a type often used by extreme sports enthusiasts to record their exploits.

-"This shows a profile of the murderer as someone who is very cold, very determined, with precise gestures, and therefore very cruel," Gueant said.

-Anti-Islamist Anders Behring Breivik, who massacred 69 people in Norway last summer, recommended in a manifesto he posted on the Internet that aspiring mass murderers use the camera "to document your operation".

-Police excluded any link to three former soldiers expelled from the 17th parachute regiment in Montauban in 2008 for neo-Nazi activities.
+The three dead soldiers included two members of the 17th parachute regiment.
+Police have interviewed three former soldiers expelled from the regiment for neo-Nazi activity in 2008, but a police source told Reuters on Tuesday they had been ruled out of the investigation.

 "GETTING READY FOR PRAYERS"

-An overnight vigil was held at the Ozar Hatorah Jewish school in Toulouse, a five-storey brick building in a leafy residential neighbourhood, where residents and parents left floral tributes and candles in memory of the victims.
+At the entrance of the Ozar Hatorah Jewish school in Toulouse, a five-floor brick building in a leafy residential neighbourhood, residents and parents left floral tributes and candles in memory of the victims.

-Mourners said Sandler's widow, Eva, delivered a heart-rending speech, accompanied by her surviving daughter.

-"It was very difficult and painful to see the little coffins.
-We are in shock," said Arie Bensemhoun, spokesman for the Jewish community in Toulouse.
-"But we know we are sharing this grief with all our citizens and perhaps something good will come from this for the country.
-The time has come for healing."

-Hearses carrying the bodies of the four victims, who hold dual French-Israeli nationality, were surrounded by sobbing children in prayer caps as they left the school to be transported to Paris.
-From there, they will be flown to Israel for burial on Wednesday morning, accompanied by Juppe, who was due to voice France's determination to catch their killer.

-One girl who survived the attack spoke of her sheer terror as the shots rang out through the school.
+A child who survived the attack spoke of his sheer terror as the shots rang out through the school.

-"The headmaster was shouting there had been a shooting and they put us all together in a big room," the girl, accompanied by her mother, told Reuters.
-"I didn't see anything but I heard the shots.
-It was terrifying.
-I thought he was coming for us."
+"We were getting ready for prayers when the principal stormed in and screamed that there was a shooting.
+I panicked and fled to the old canteen and heard the shots, but saw nothing," an 11-year old boy told France Info radio.

+"I thought he was going to come in any minute and finish us all.
+Then I waited and waited and then my daddy came to get me."

 Schools all over France observed a minute of silence.